Plebian-Linux/quartz64-images/README.md

 * generate ubuntu based images
 * add more SOQuartz baseboards as I (or someone else) mainlines device trees for them.

+## Donations

+If you find these images useful and wish to support the creator(s), you can do so through GitHub Sponsors by clicking the "Sponsor" button.

+Donations help cover the cost of the server hosting the Plebian repository, and pay for new hardware such as additional boards or SD cards.

+Even without donations, this project will still continue, so do not feel pressured into parting with your hard-earned money.
+Also, consider making a donation to [Debian](https://www.debian.org/donations) instead, which makes up 99.99% of what these images consist of.